 The US Sailing Smallboat Sailing Level 1 Instructor Trainer Course certifies qualified US Sailing instructors to train Smallboat Level 1 sailing instructor candidates to teach beginning sailing.

-Applications for the January 2019 course in Jacksonville, FL have closed.
-Applications for future courses are accepted and will be reviewed when future courses are added.
+Applications for future courses are accepted at any time and will be reviewed once courses are scheduled based on demand.

 The Level 1 Instructor Trainer Course is conducted by Master Instructor Trainers who are experts in the field of sail training.
 Please note that submitting an application does not guarantee acceptance.